computer-lab/computerlab.io/source/_posts/decentralized-pigeon-game-nyc.md

 like pigeons?
 I often am tempted to reply: why don't you like pigeons?
 They are one of our partner-species!

-I love how pigeons are sensitive enough to see earth's magnetic field and recognize paintings by Picasso but are also stoic enough to fly hundreds of miles to get home and digest New York City garbage.
+I love how pigeons are sensitive enough to navigate using earth's magnetic field and recognize paintings by Picasso but are also stoic enough to fly hundreds of miles to get home and digest New York City garbage.

 I think most people are vaguely aware that pigeons are kept in rooftop coops in